salilab/saliweb/doc/modules/frontend.rst

       A human-readable string giving the time from now at which job results will become unavailable (e.g. '6 days', '24 hours').
-      If the backend is configured to never archive job results, this will return undef.
+      If the backend is configured to never archive job results, or the time has already passed, this will return undef.
       See also :meth:`get_results_available_time`.

    .. method:: get_results_available_time(cgi)

       Given a CGI object, this will return a short paragraph, suitable for adding to a human-readable results page, indicating how long the results will be available for.
-      If the backend is configured to never archive job results, this will simply return an empty string.
+      If the backend is configured to never archive job results, or the time has already passed, this will simply return an empty string.

 .. exception:: InputValidationError(message)